Revolutionizing Short-term Traffic Congestion Prediction with Machine Learning

 The Challenges of Traffic Congestion in Urban Areas

-• Environmental Damage: Idling vehicles emit pollutants, contributing to poor air quality and climate change.
+- Environmental damage: Idling vehicles emit harmful gases, worsening air quality and accelerating climate change.

 To address this complex challenge, data-driven solutions that leverage advanced technologies like machine learning and computer vision must be developed.
 These solutions can help predict and mitigate congestion, ultimately improving the health, prosperity, and livability of cities.